katzfuss-group/CHVfilter/README.md

 We propose a scalable filtering approach based on a hierarchical sparse Cholesky representation of the filtering covariance matrix.
 At each time point, we  compress the sparse Cholesky factor into a dense matrix with a small number of columns.
 After applying the evolution to each of these columns, we decompress to obtain a hierarchical sparse Cholesky factor of the forecast covariance, which can then be updated based on newly available data.

+Note - This repository contains a directory named GPvecchia which exactly resembles the R package `GPvecchia`.
+However, this local directory contains few additional codes needed for running our filtering algorithm.
+Hence, we must load this directory as well (this will be automatically implemented if you follow the instrructions below).

 ## Installation

 At first, clone this directory from git in your local library using the following command